JETTE HYE JIN MORTENSEN

 Transcribed recording, edited for length and clarity.

 This is the second of five in the Phantom Limb interview series: co-curators Kathy Cho and Katie Yook in conversation with artist Jette Hye Jin Mortensen.
-Check back weekly for new interviews with each Phantom Limb artist.

 Installation view of The Apology, courtesy of the artist.

 Jette Hye Jin Mortensen is a Danish citizen who sees herself as Korean-Danish.
 She was adopted to Denmark when she was two years old.
 She is based in Roskilde, thirty minutes outside of Copenhagen, Denmark.
 Her zodiac sign is Aries and her Korean zodiac sign is metal monkey, 1980.

 Jette: Nice [laughs], so now we have each other totally figured out.

 Kathy: Do you know that thing in Korea about your blood type?

 Jette: Yeah, mine has something to do with the colon.
 I went to this traditional doctor, where they do Five Element Constitutional acupuncture to define your blood type.
 You get acupuncture from the elbows and knees down.
 Then they put all these small things — it looked like chewing gum and charcoal — on your stomach.
 I found out I was colonotonial, which goes very well with being an Aries, and means that fire is your element, you should have cool foods, not eat meat, and do cool and calming activities.
 It’s a holistic view of your body, your ancestry and your activities in life.
 This was part of why my work shifted toward the more healing, cooling aspect.
 Also, I became a full time vegetarian after that point.

 Kathy: What was your last message on Kakaotalk?